Search RFE/RL

 About the Service

-Operating out of Prague, Radio Azadi broadcasts 24/7 in Dari and Pashto on short- and medium-wave radio and digitally.
+RFE/RL’s Afghan Service, known locally as Radio Azadi, broadcasts 24/7 in Dari and Pashto on short- and medium-wave radio and digitally from Prague.

-In cooperation with Learn Afghanistan, Radio Azadi launched radio classrooms (2022), offering lessons in history, geography, chemistry, and biology for girls in grades 7-12 who are now barred from attending school.
+In cooperation with Learn Afghanistan, Radio Azadi broadcasts radio classrooms offering lessons in history, geography, chemistry, and biology for girls in grades 7 – 12 who are now barred from continuing their education.

 Reaching Audiences